-Throughout 2024, we continued investigating all viable treatment options and have projects underway to consider the specific confidence are both maintained.
-PFAS treatment requirements for Jersey, their cost and timelines.
+Throughout 2024, we continued investigating all viable treatment options and have projects underway to consider the specific PFAS treatment requirements for Jersey, their cost and timelines.
 This work will help us determine the installation and operating requirements of potential treatment solutions.
-We will complete Every year, we share information about PFAS published in further pilot trials to assess the effectiveness of treatment on our water quality report on our website: jerseywater.je/waterthe Island's streams and untreated reservoirs.
-Our research and quality-report/ trials will supplement the studies that the Government of Jersey is undertaking.
+We will complete further pilot trials to assess the effectiveness of treatment on the Island's streams and untreated reservoirs.
+Our research and trials will supplement the studies that the Government of Jersey is undertaking.